Skip to content

 --host HOSTall selected hostsSelect one configured host.

---primaryfalseSelect the first host from each selected role.
+--primaryfalseSelect the first host of the web role.
 Cannot be combined with --role or --host.

 init